deployKF/website/content/guides/local-quickstart.md

         Yes.
 The `--image` flag allows you to specify the version of Kubernetes.
         You may use any version of the [`rancher/k3s`](https://hub.docker.com/r/rancher/k3s/tags) image which corresponds to a version of Kubernetes that is [supported by deployKF](../releases/version-matrix.md#deploykf-dependencies).

-!!! steps "Step 2 - Wait for Cluster to be Ready"
+!!! step "Step 2 - Wait for Cluster to be Ready"

     Wait until the cluster is ready before continuing, ensure all Pods are in a `Running` or `Completed` state.